-- 2.1 Once adopted, the Council's new Local Plan will set a long-term strategy for growth and development across the District, to the year 2040 and beyond.
-It will set out a framework for the scale, type and location of new development, including for housing and employment, over a period of 20-30 years. - 2.2 Before being capable of adoption, the Council will need to submit its Local Plan to be examined in public.
-There are various soundness and legal tests that local plans must meet in order to be capable of adoption. - 2.3 One of these soundness tests set out in national policy is that the Plan must be justified in the context of technical evidence and assessments.
-In practical terms, this means that the strategy within the Plan must be appropriate in the context of identified opportunities, constraints and wider legislation evidenced with appropriate supporting information. - 2.4 A Transport Assessment is a fundamental component of the Local Plan evidence base.
-The purpose of such an assessment is to both inform the selection of a growth strategy that takes appropriate account of the capacity of the local transport network and the ability to sustainably accommodate additional demand generated by development (including by encouraging modal shift towards more sustainable means of travel), and which subsequently identifies the mitigation or improvements required to make the selected strategy sustainable. - 2.5 The national Planning Practice Guidance (PPG) sets out detailed guidance on the preparation of transport evidence bases in plan-making
+- 3.1 Once adopted, the Council's new Local Plan will set a long-term strategy for growth and development across the district, to the year 2040 and beyond.
+It will set out a framework for the scale, type and location of new development, including for housing and employment, over a period of 20-30 years. - 3.2 Before being capable of adoption, the Council will need to submit its Local Plan to be examined in public.
+There are various legal tests that local plans must meet in order to be deemed sound and capable of adoption by the Council. - 3.3 One of these soundness tests set out in national policy is that the Plan must be justified in the context of technical evidence and assessments.
+In practical

+- terms, this means that the strategy within the Plan must be appropriate in the context of identified opportunities, constraints and wider legislation. - 3.4 A Transport Assessment is a fundamental component of the Local Plan evidence base.
+The purpose of such an assessment is to both inform the selection of a growth strategy that takes appropriate account of the capacity of the local transport network and the ability to sustainably accommodate additional demand generated by development (including by encouraging modal shift towards more sustainable means of travel), and which subsequently identifies the mitigation or improvements required to make the selected strategy sustainable. - 3.5 The national Planning Practice Guidance (PPG) sets out detailed guidance on the preparation of transport evidence bases in plan-making